dbRaevn/covid19/pandemic/Datasources.md

  * There may be nuances and/or caveats to the data that aren't indicated.
  * Additional metrics may be capturable by comparing week-on-week or day-on-day data (eg., cumulative totals).
- * Surveillance reports and vaccination data are not yet included.
+ * Vaccination data is not included.

 ### Information available by data source